 - They’re also much quieter, another advantage in the home or where noise is to be minimized.
 But don’t be fooled into thinking all electronic drums are silent.
 Depending on the brand and budget, some can almost be as loud to play as acoustic drums.
 The Roland TD-1 series is acknowledged as being the quietest on the market.

 - Electronic kits have interchangeable sounds, essentially offering many kits in one.
 Roland V-Drums have hundreds of interchangeable drum, cymbal, effect and melodic sounds that can be swapped around and customized.
+The TD-07KV has a user editable sound engine and features designed specifically to make learning fun and easy.

 - Electronic kits have tools to help you improve.
 It’s important to regularly practice with music and a metronome (or click) to improve timing.
 Roland V-Drums offer a range of ways to connect to music and specific tools to help improve timing and show your progress.